Ashupap/SMBFocusCRM/replit.md

 This is a comprehensive CRM (Customer Relationship Management) application built with a modern full-stack architecture.
 The system provides sales teams with tools to manage contacts, track deals through a sales pipeline, log activities, run email campaigns, and generate reports.
 It's designed for small to medium businesses looking to streamline their sales processes and improve customer relationship management.

 The application features a React-based frontend with a clean, professional interface using shadcn/ui components, backed by an Express.js server with PostgreSQL database integration via Drizzle ORM.
-Authentication is handled through Replit's OIDC system, and the application includes email functionality via SendGrid.
+Authentication is handled through a custom JWT-based system with basic security features and extensible architecture, and the application includes email functionality via SendGrid.

 # User Preferences